 How can you give to charity while providing for your family at the same time?
-Using charitable trusts—on their own or in conjunction with donor-advised funds—could offer you greater flexibility and control over your charitable assets while helping you fulfill your philanthropic goals, and also helping with estate planning and tax management.
+Using charitable trusts—on their own or in conjunction with donor-advised funds—could offer you greater flexibility and control over your intended charitable contributions while helping you fulfill your philanthropic goals, and also helping with estate planning and tax management.

 A closer look at charitable trusts

 CRTs and CLTs are similar in that some of the assets go to the charity and some go to a noncharitable party of the donor’s choosing.
 The key difference is when the charitable and non-charitable beneficiaries receive their payments.
 With a CLT, the charity receives an income interest for a term of years or for someone's lifetime, with individuals receiving the remaining assets at the end of the trust term.
 On the other hand, with a CRT, individuals receive the income interest, while one or more charities receive the remainder.

-“With charitable trusts, you can control the timing of your charitable donation, choose whether to make it in a lump-sum remainder or income stream, and decide how much your heirs can benefit from the remainder,” says Ajay Sarkaria, a senior wealth planning specialist at Fidelity Investments.
+“With these types of charitable trusts, you can control the timing of your charitable donation, choose whether to make it in a lump-sum remainder or income stream, and decide how much your heirs can benefit from the income or remainder,” says Ajay Sarkaria, a senior wealth planning specialist at Fidelity Investments.

-"While a donor-advised fund cannot provide a stream of income to a noncharitable beneficiary,” says Deborah Segal, a vice president at Fidelity Charitable® philanthropic services, “setting one up in conjunction with a split-interest trust can enable you to take advantage of the key benefits of the trust and the donor-advised fund."
+"While a donor-advised fund cannot provide a stream of income to a noncharitable beneficiary,” says Deborah Segal, a director at Fidelity Charitable®, “setting one up in conjunction with a split-interest trust can enable you to take advantage of the key benefits of the trust and the donor-advised fund."

 Charitable remainder trust